sunmorgn/aria-labels/README.md

 ## Overview

 The Aria Labels plugin is designed to enhance accessibility on your WordPress website by adding `aria-hidden` and `aria-label` attributes to Gutenberg blocks.
-It is developed by Jacob Lodes, and more about his work can be found at [Jacob Lodes' Website](http://jlodes.com/).
+This version is maintained by Sunny Morgan and is based on the original plugin by Jacob Lodes.

 ## Features

 -   Adds `aria-hidden` and `aria-label` attributes to Gutenberg blocks to improve accessibility.
--   The `aria-hidden` attribute is added to the block's HTML if it is set and true in the block's attributes.
--   The `aria-label` attribute is added to the block's HTML if it is set in the block's attributes.
+-   Applies attributes to the correct interactive element within a block (e.g., the `<a>` tag inside a button block).
+-   Automatically adds `aria-hidden="true"` to decorative images (image blocks with an empty alt attribute).
+-   Provides a settings panel in the block editor, which can be moved to the "Advanced" accordion for a cleaner UI.
+-   Allows developers to configure which blocks the controls appear on via a PHP filter.
 -   The plugin can be updated directly from GitHub using the `Updater` class.
--   Automatically adds `aria-hidden="true"` to decorative images (image blocks with an empty alt attribute) to improve screen reader experience.

 ## Usage

 ### Admin Side

-1. After installing and activating the plugin, it automatically adds `aria-hidden` and `aria-label` attributes to Gutenberg blocks.
+1. After installing and activating the plugin, controls for "Aria Hidden" and "Aria Label" will appear in the block inspector for supported blocks.

 ## Installation